-Payment Solutions Category Lead, Jan Culshaw, offers some thoughts on how to leverage the recent PPNs to benefit your organisation and the UK economy as a whole.
+Payment Solutions Category Lead, Jan Culshaw, considers how to leverage the recent PPNs to benefit your organisation and the UK economy.

 It’s been a little over three months since the Cabinet Office, in response to coronavirus (COVID-19), put in place four powerful procurement policy notes (PPNs), 01/20, 02/20 03/20 and 04/20, to help the public sector buy urgently needed goods and services and accelerate early payment to suppliers.